IADI-2024/IADI-2024.github.io/project/assignment.md

 ### Change log

 - 2023-10-08: Initial version, this is a draft, still up for discussion and receiving feedback.
+Some points are marked "TBA" (e.g., "more to come").
+All changes will be reported in this area.

 ## Introduction